-inding a place to camp after spending the big 3-7 in Lucerne, Switzerland proved to be a frustrating experience.
+Finding a place to camp after spending my birthday in Lucerne, Switzerland proved to be a frustrating experience.
 We visited three separate campgrounds before finally finding a place to stay.
+Our experience turned out to be so disappointing, we wouldn’t recommend it to anyone!

-The first was right in town along the lake, but after driving through the small RV- city lit with brightly colored Christmas lights, we scrammed outta there just before someone closed the entry gate with us still inside.
+The first campground we visited was right in town along the lake.
+After driving through the small RV city lit with brightly colored Christmas lights, we scrammed outta there just before someone could close the entry gate with us still inside.
 Now I know how it feels to escape Alcatraz, minus the human head sculptures fashioned from soap and tp.

-We left Lucerne and drove to a second campground recommended by a friend of a friend, who cited it as her favorite childhood campground not known to tourists.
+We left the city limits of Lucerne and drove to a second campground recommended by a friend of a friend, who cited it as her favorite childhood campground not known to tourists.

 Finally, we’d driven the entire length of the southern boundary of Lake Lucerne.
 Though not far in total distance, the lake resembles a lower case “t” – one written by a drunk person, considering its misshapen perimeter and bizarre curlicue in the middle.